ovis-hpc/distribution/ovis-4.toss3.base/README.md

 ```
 and note that ldmsauth.conf must start with a valid secretword= line and have permissions 600.

+Alternatively, you can use munge authentication instead of the shared secret file.

 ### Package Dependencies:
 	gcc